ayoubGL/EronMail-Network-Analysis/README.md

 # EronMail-Network-Analysis
-EronMail data prepossessing and Analyzing
+EronMail data prepossessing and Analyzing using Networkx